Nancy Hands is a traditional Irish bar and restaurant located in Dublin City.

 Throughout her tenure as landlady, Nancy lived on the top floor of this building, and you will find Nancy and her heritage dotted throughout the bar, including a stunning stained-glass panel of the infamous woman herself.

-History is not only stepped in the 150 year old building itself, but with the furniture and antiques inside.
+History is not only steeped in the 150 year old building itself, but with the furniture and antiques inside.

 Our beautiful staircase is from Trinity College, where Oscar Wilde famously studied, and the staircase was also featured in the movie ‘Educating Rita’, starring Michael Cane.